 Perfecting a security interest.
-Moreover, in order for a secured party to more fully ensure its legal rights in the event that other parties are asserting an interest in the same piece of collateral, the secured party must take additional steps.
-These additional steps are known as perfecting a security interest.
-Here we’ll look at both attachment and perfection of security interests.
+Moreover, in order for a secured party to more fully ensure its legal rights if other parties are asserting an interest in the same piece of collateral, the secured party must take additional steps (discussed later).
+These additional steps are known as "perfecting a security interest."

 Let's briefly look at each of these requirements.

 In the case of secured transactions, the value given by the secured party is usually obvious.
-For example, a bank gives value to a debtor when, in conjunction with a security agreement, it loans money to the debtor to buy inventory.
-Similarly, a seller gives value to a debtor when, in conjunction with a security agreement, it sells equipment to the debtor.
+For example, a bank gives value to a debtor when it loans money to the debtor to buy inventory.
+Similarly, a seller gives value to a debtor when it sells the equipment to the debtor.

 Purchasing the collateral as part of the transaction.
-In other cases, a business will buy items (materials, inventory, machinery and so on) on credit and want to use those same items as collateral.
-In such cases, the business will sign a conditional sales contract, which is also considered a security agreement, and which, under UCC sales rules, will give the business the necessary rights in the purchased items to use them as collateral.
-(Note: the alternative option of having the "power to transfer" the collateral often involves relatively unusual circumstances and is not covered here.)
+In other cases, a business will buy items (materials, inventory, machinery, and so on) on credit and want to use those same items as collateral.
+In such cases, the business will sign a conditional sales contract—which is also considered a security agreement.
+Under UCC sales rules, the contract will give the business the necessary rights in the purchased items to use as collateral.
+(Note: The alternative option of having the "power to transfer" the collateral often involves relatively unusual circumstances and isn't covered here.)

 The precise details of how to perfect a security interest depend in part on the local jurisdiction where the collateral is located.
 However, generally speaking, the primary ways for a secured party to perfect a security interest are: